pnav/planiilogic/2020-Spring/README.md

 A Jupyter Notebook with response questions about *GEB* and *SN* readings, and coding questions to build a virtual deck of cards.

+### Homework 4 - Reading and Writing

+A Jupyter Notebook with response questions about *SN* readings, and coding questions to read and write structured data.

 [1]: https://ugs.utexas.edu/flags/students/about/quantitative-reasoning